mgussekloo/laravel-facet-filter/README.md

     public function handle()
     {
-        /* Creates a row in the "facets" table.
-Takes the title and the field on the model that contains the value to index.
-The title will be visible as the key in the GET parameter. */ Product::defineFacet(
+        /* Creates a row in the "facets" table, defining the facet title and the property that contains the value to index. */ Product::defineFacet(
             'Main color',
             'color'
         );

-        /* You can use dot notation to get a value from related models. */ Product::defineFacet(
+        /* You can use dot notation to get the value from related models. */ Product::defineFacet(
             'Size',
             'sizes.name'